 Internationally Approved Training Organization

-Currently situated at 26 Adriana Crescent Gateway Industrial Park Centurion, Simuflight was launched in 2003 and is now an Internationally Approved Training Organization.
+Simuflight is based at 18 Suni Avenue, Corporate Park South in Midrand.
+Simuflight was launched in 2003 and is now an Internationally Approved Training Organization.
 Offering comprehensive integrated training at airline standards through simulator based flight training, Simuflight has become a first choice training destination for many individuals and operators.

 Simuflight therefore now provides advanced training for a multitude of students from across the globe and holds approvals from many Civil Aviation Authorities.